data-atelier/2020-Big-Contest-Champion-League/README.md

 - Price_Per_Unit
 - Total_Sales
 - Time_Exposed: An amount of time a product was aired and shown to customers.
 Ususually decided in the airing shcedule planning process.

-## Notes

-1. As datasets sharing is strictly forbidden by the competition rules, therefore we won't upload any piece of them.

 ## Findings